orchi-ia/AgoraDB/README.md

 # AGORA

-Greek:
-Αγορά (aɣɔˈɾa)

-*[n]  feminine.*

-* meaning: market, marketplace.

-Agora is a website and app that brings users together to chat both privately and publicly through a web of categorised communities based on interests and hobbies.
+A website and app that brings users together to chat both privately and publicly through a web of categorised communities based on interests and hobbies.

 * Note: this project uses the MySQL server with
 	* workbench version: 8.0.31.CE and